Ashrafs-Tech/Ashrafs-Tech/README.md

 <h2> Little more about me</h2>

-- 🔭 I’m currently working on more projects.
+- 🔭 I’m currently working on more certifications.
-- 🌱 I’m currently learning the CCNA certification and Python.
 - ⚡ Fun fact: I like learning about history and cooking.

 <!--